kevinkahn/softconsole/docs/useagenotes.md

 Now start the console as root by going to the consolestable directory and running python -u console.py.
 This should bring up a very simple 1 screen instance of the console that can turn on/off the switch you picked.
-If you leave the screen untouched for 15 seconds it should dim and then after another 30 seconds it will switch to display a cover screen
-- here the clock.
+If you leave the screen untouched for 15 seconds it should dim and then after another 30 seconds it will switch to display a cover screen, here the clock.

 You can also touch a nav key at the bottom of the screen to move to the next or previous screen in the chain (here there is only one - the clock screen) to get the clock displayed.
 As this is a live screen and not a cover screen it will have nav keys.
 Now if you don't touch the screen it will dim after 15 seconds, persist as a dim clock for 30 seconds and then change to a dim home screen (here the test screen), persist for 30 seconds as a dim home screen, then switch to a cover screen (here the clock also but with no nav keys).
 At any point where the screen is dim touching it will brighten it, and if it is on a cover screen return you to the home screen.

 Playing with this test should give a basic idea of the operation when many screens are available.
 The times above are all parameters in the config file.
 Multiple cover screens can be defined which will then cycle using the times in the idle list times parameter.
 When the screen is "bright" touching it 3 times will switch to a Secondary chain of screens (see other example files as not such secondary chain is defined in the  minimal test).
 Touching the screen 5 times will get you to the Maintenance screen from which new versions can be downloaded or the console or the Pi restarted or shutdown.
 # Basic Operation/Arrangement of the Console